nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 * browser-based Secure Shell (ssh) terminal (common for cloud access by customers) which tunnels ssh traffic over HTTP/TLS.
 * browser-based Remote Desktop Protocol (RDP) terminal (common for cloud access by customers) which tunnels RDP traffic over HTTP/TLS.

 ## 8.2.
+HTTP Networking Protocol - geolocation information in SVID
+The workload SVID can be used to convey the geolocation information to the workload.
+The SVID is signed by the Workload Identity Manager and contains the workload's public key, the Workload Identity Agent ID, and the workload geolocation information.

+The workload SVID can be conveyed in the 'Workload-Geo-ID' header field.

+## 8.3.
 IPSEC Tunnel Networking Protocol
 In the IPSEC key exchange protocol (IKE), the following changes are proposed:
 * Proof of residency
   * In the IPSEC client, in the Elliptic Curve Diffie-Hellman Ephemeral key exchange (ECDHE) phase, the Workload Identity Agent Public Key is used as the ephemeral public key.